describo/describo.github.io/src/docs/profiles/associations.md

 be created.

 So, defining a `keyword association on #A` will result in an `isKeywordOf association on #B`.
-Further, it works both ways.
-Defining `isKeywordOf on #A` results in `keywords on #B`.
+Likewise, defining `isKeywordOf on #A` results in `keywords on #B`.
 You don't need to redefine it the other way; describo will do that for you.

-Finally, this is agnostic to the entity type.
+Finally, this is indifferent to the entity type.
 Whenever that property matches, the inverse will also be created.